Why Travel Writer Pat Yale Never Left Turkey

 On that first visit [in 1974], there were actually a couple of very unfortunate incidents, but they were balanced by the hospitality and friendliness of the people we met.

-I think also I had never heard the call to prayer before.
+I think I also had never heard the call to prayer before.

 It affects Westerners in different ways, but for me, it was as if a page turned in a book, and the rest of the world was suddenly alive.